adam-rms/website/docs/hosting/minimal-docker-compose.md

 title: Simple Docker Compose
 ---

+This is a simple Docker Compose configuration for running AdamRMS with a MySQL database.
+This configuration is suitable for development and testing purposes, but is not recommended for production use - try something like the [advanced Docker Compose configuration](./advanced-docker-compose) for that.

+It starts up a MySQL database and an AdamRMS instance, and links them together.
+The database is exposed on port 3306, so you can connect to it from your local machine.

 Place the following `docker-compose.yml` file in the same directory as the `.env` file below, and then run `docker compose up -d` to start the services.

 ```yaml